pingcap/docs/v3.0/how-to/get-started/tidb-lightning.md

 ![Architecture of TiDB Lightning tool set](/media/tidb-lightning-architecture.png)

-## Prerequisite
+## Prerequisites

-The operations in this tutorial requires several new and clean instances on the CentOS 7 system.
-You can use VMware, VirtualBox and other tools to deploy a virtual host locally or to deploy a small cloud virtual host on a vendor-supplied platform.
-Because TiDB Lightning consumes a large amount of computer resources, it is recommended that you allocate at least 4 GB for the memory.
+This tutorial assumes you use several new and clean CentOS 7 instances.
+You can use VMware, VirtualBox or other tools to deploy a virtual machine locally or a small cloud virtual machine on a vendor-supplied platform.
+Because TiDB Lightning consumes a large amount of computer resources, it is recommended that you allocate at least 4 GB memory for running it.

 > **Warning:**
 >
-> The deployment method in this tutorial is only for test and trial, not for the production or development environment.
+> The deployment method in this tutorial is only recommended for test and trial. **Do not apply it in the production or development environment.**

 ## Prepare full backup data

-Use [`mydumper`](/v3.0/reference/tools/mydumper.md) to export data from MySQL:
+First, use [`mydumper`](/v3.0/reference/tools/mydumper.md) to export data from MySQL:

 {{< copyable "shell-regular" >}}